about string lark lessons

-When learning a new instrument, there often many places a student can begin focus on, depending on what music knowledge they are coming with and what they are interested in.
+When learning a new instrument, there are many areas of focus students can lose themselves in.
+The branches of music education are winding and endless.
+They stem from previously held music knowledge and outstretch toward the genres that inspire.
 My teaching philosophy is to primarily teach what my student is interested in learning.
 With many lesson-providers, motivation to keep playing (“practicing”) and learning can often times dissipate when their student starts to feel bored or overwhelmed with a particular element of learning their instrument.
 As I see it, part of my job as an instructor, is to tailor my teaching approach to the individual.
-If the individual remains intrigued and excited by the instrument and the type of music they are learning to play then the student will stick with it and succeed.
+If the student remains intrigued and excited by the instrument and the type of music they are learning to play then they will stick with it and succeed.

 What I Teach

 Basic Instrument Tech, Construction, and Background: Types of guitars.
-Parts of the guitar.
+Parts of the instrument(s).
 Stringing and string removal.
 Tuning methods.
-History of the instrument.
+History of the instrument(s).

 Theory: Chords (open and barre chords.
 Beginning level jazz and inversion chords.)
 Modes, scales, and arpeggios.
 Standard notation sight reading (using Hal Leonard's "Guitar Method" books, grade 1 and 2).